Fort Myers Criminal Defense FAQs

 Getting charged with a crime is a life-changing experience.
 You likely have many questions floating through your mind.
-On this page, we’ve provided answers to some common questions our firm receives from prospective criminal defense clients.
-After reading through this list, we invite you to contact the 239-990-2667 for case-specific answers and legal guidance.
+On this page are answers to some common questions Attorney Lee Viacava receives from prospective criminal defense clients.
+After reading through this list, you are invited to contact the 239-990-2667 for case-specific answers and legal guidance.

 I failed a breathalyzer test during my DUI stop.
 Do I need to plead guilty?